 Acute forceful movement during Gym.
 Suspected left pectoralis major rupture on clinical examination.

 0 images remaining

-A tear of the pectoralis major is a considerably uncommon injury, often occurring during forceful activity such as bench press.
+The case illustrates a pectoralis major sternal head tear as well as humeral insertion.
+It is an uncommon injury, often occurring during a forceful activity such as bench press.
 Early diagnosis via MRI and surgical repair is important to ensure a sound recovery.